fandhikazhr/ComputerVisionLearn/README.md

   `--home=x,y,0,0` for set home location

-  `--speedup 5` for set speed throtle to 5
+  `--speedup 5` for set speed throtle to 5, default speed is 1

 - Step 2